How to Stop Browser Fingerprinting

 In our previous article, we learned what browser fingerprinting is and some of the privacy dangers of having big tech companies or even random small websites fingerprint you, as the companies sell or share data with the bigger database advertising firms.
 Now we’ll discuss some tactics to actively avoid fingerprinting, which include:

-1) Using Browsers with Blocking Features
+a) Using Browsers with Blocking Features

-2) Using a Variety of Browsers
+b) Using a Variety of Browsers

-3) Disabling Javascript
+c) Disabling Javascript

-4) Using less tracked mirror websites
+d) Using less tracked mirror websites

-5) Using Virtual Machines
+e) Using Virtual Machines

 And if you really want to learn privacy techniques, subscribe for free to our new content by email, by Session messenger, RSS feed, or Nostr.